azuregig/work_with_weather_data/README.md

-# Working with Ordnance Survey Data
+# Working with Weather Data

 ## Samples in this Repository
 | # | Summary | Type |Data Source | Azure Products |